 - All complainants are treated with respect, sensitivity and confidentiality.

 - All complaints are handled without prejudice or assumptions about how minor or serious they are.
-The emphasis is on resolving the problem.

-- Patients and staff can make complaints on a confidential basis or anonymously if they wish, and be assured that their identity will be protected.
+- Patients and staff can make complaints on a confidential basis or anonymously if they wish and be assured that their identity will be protected.

-- Patients, clinicians and staff will not to be discriminated against or suffer any unjust adverse consequences as a result of making a complaint about standards of care and service.
+- Patients, clinicians, and staff will not to be discriminated against or suffer any unjust adverse consequences as a result of making a complaint about standards of care and service.

 Managing Complaints

-- All clinicians and staff are expected to encourage patients to provide feedback about the service, including complaints, concerns, suggestions and compliments.
+- All clinicians and staff are expected to encourage patients to provide feedback about the service, including complaints, concerns, suggestions, and compliments.

 - Clinicians and staff are expected to attempt resolution of complaints and concerns at the point of service, wherever possible and within the scope of their role and responsibility.